Effects of density stratification on Rossby waves in deep atmospheres: Introduction

-Given that Rossby waves in their simplest form are a purely toroidal phenomenon, we are inspired by the shallow water system from the geophysics community, and we assume that the waves are very low frequency such that the vertical force balance is hydrostatic.
-Further, we use the standard $\beta$-plane approximation to calculate the vertical behavior in terms of the Lagrangian pressure fluctuation $\delta P$ (Section \ref{sec:equationset}).
+In this work, we will use the standard $\beta$-plane approximation and take the limit of low-frequency waves by expanding the fluid variables in powers of $\omega/\Omega$ to calculate the vertical behavior in terms of the Lagrangian pressure fluctuation $\delta P$ (Section \ref{sec:equationset}).
 We then numerically calculate radial eigenfunctions and corresponding eigenfrequencies for a standard model of the Sun's radial stratification, Model S \citep{1996Sci...272.1286C}.
 We find two distinct families of modes, one that resides in the convection zone and the other in the radiative interior (Sections \ref{sec:eigenfunctions} and \ref{sec:eigenfrequencies}).
 Finally, we explore the implications of our calculations on the observability of the $r$ modes whose cavity lies within the radiative interior (Section \ref{sec:discussion}), as well on interpretations of the modes that have been previously observed.